Structural design of a dapped end with an opening (EN)

 As you want to decrease the values of internal forces at the trimmed end, change the line load value.

-To reinforce this particular model, start with predefined template in IDEA StatiCa Detail and modify it.
+To reinforce this particular model, start with a predefined template in IDEA StatiCa Detail and modify it.
 Before doing that, you would like to see, how to reinforce it based on design tools results.

 Click on the Linear analysis icon to run it.
 To see the most compressed fields better, you can apply a filter for compression -1.4 MPa on the right side of the ribbon.
 These are the results you can see: